holidayextras/holidayextras.github.com/_posts/2015-08-04-qcon-new-york-part-2.md

 Use DNS in the same way we use t-bob to route traffic and give flexibility to what we server the client.

-### Culture
+## Culture

-#### Anon
+### Anon

-tl;dr: best culture talk of the week, covered a lot of his use cases/problems and how you should look at them.
+**tl;dr** best culture talk of the week, covered a lot of his use cases/problems and how you should look at them.
 Essentially people need to think about themselves and stop worrying about others.

 Reference to a book "It's your ship" by Abrashoff he stressed "make ownership bottom up".
 The people at the top caring is not enough.
 "It's all about people" you model the culture and hope to see it playing back to you.
 His key point was "culture is event-driven and organic, not mandated"

 So where is culture defined?

 - Real time, between people and groups
 - Unexpected challenges
 - Discovering what the rules/boundaries are